Best Boutique Hotels in the US

 Sharing is caring!

-Five of my Favorite Hotels Right Now and Why
+Some of my Favorite boutique Hotels in the US Right Now and Why

 Bev holding a bourbon glass at the 21c Cincinnati Bar, one of the hotels on her list of the best Boutique hotels in the US.